 - 3 cloves garlic, minced

-- 1/2 pound jumbo shrimp, thawed, peeled and deveined frozen
+- 1/2 lb jumbo shrimp, peeled and deveined (thaw if frozen)

 - In a heavy-bottomed pot, heat your choice of fat (I used ghee) over medium-high heat.

 - Working in batches, cook chicken (be sure not to overlap the chicken in the pot) until browned, 7 to 8 minutes, turning once.

 - Transfer the chicken to a plate and set aside.
 In the same pan cook the ground meat over medium high heat (I used beef chorizo).
 Be sure to break it up and stir occasionally.